yokolet/new-note/_posts/2017-06-14-valid-number-combinations.md

 description: ""
 category:
 tags: []
+hero_height: is-small
 ---

-#### Splitting a String in Valid Ways ####

-Various types of String related problems exist.
+Various types of string related problems exist.
 Among them, splitting it to make something valid would be a typical one.
-For example, a string of numbers is givne, "make valid IP addresses" is the example.
+For example, a string of numbers is given, "make valid IP addresses" is the example.
 Very similar problem is "make valid lottery numbers."

 When the given string is made by alphabetical characters, the problem may ask word breaks with a dictionary.

-"Vallid IP addresses" and "valid lottery numbers" are quite similar problems.
+"Valid IP addresses" and "valid lottery numbers" are quite similar problems.
 I'm going to write a memo about these two here.